tizianocoluzzi/TrustMyBike/README.md

 The embedded code defines a sampling frequency of 50 Hz and a fixed sampling interval derived from that value.

-The user-provided project notes state that the 50 Hz sampling frequency was established via FFT.

 [INSERT EVALUATION GRAPH]